lpihlstrom/projects/YOPD_GWAS/readme.md

 Please read the methods section of the paper for detailed information regarding upstream quality control and additional details.

-Summary statistics generated from the study will be available for use on the GP2 approved analysis platform (Fill in correct information).
+Summary statistics generated from the study are also shared via this repository.

 ## Data statement